 Urge your Members of Congress to oppose any legislation that would eliminate or limit the tax-exempt status of municipal bonds.

-A fundamental feature of the first federal tax code written in 1913, tax-exempt financing is used by state and local governments to raise funds to finance public capital improvements and other projects, including infrastructure facilities that are vitally important to sustained economic growth.
+- A fundamental feature of the first federal tax code written in 1913, tax-exempt financing is used by state and local governments to raise capital to finance public capital improvements and other projects, including infrastructure facilities that are vitally important to sustained economic growth.

-The municipal bond tax-exemption represents a fair allocation of the cost of projects between federal and state/local levels of government.
-Using tax-exempt municipal bonds, state and local governments invested 2.5 times more in infrastructure than the federal government.
+- The municipal bond tax-exemption represents a fair allocation of the cost of projects between federal and state/local levels of government.
+Through the use of tax-exempt municipal bonds, state and local governments invested 2.5 times more in infrastructure than the federal government.

-Tax-exempt bonds are vital for infrastructure, justice and health needs, as counties own and operate 45 percent of public roads and highways, own almost a third of the nation’s transit systems and airports, own over 900 hospitals, manage 1,943 health departments and own most of the nation’s jails.
+- Tax-exempt bonds are vital for infrastructure, justice and health needs because counties own and operate 45 percent of public roads and highways, own almost a third of the nation’s transit systems and airports, own 976 hospitals, manage 1,592 health departments and own many of the nation’s jails.